Special needs education: post-primary

 The Disability Act 2005 provides for an Assessment of Need to identify your child's health needs and what health services are needed to meet these needs.
 It is an assessment carried out by the HSE for children or young people with a disability.

-Since 2021, the National Council for Special Education (NCSE) must nominate a person to carry out an assessment of education needs on behalf of the HSE when an Assessment of Need is in process.
+The National Council for Special Education (NCSE) must nominate a person to carry out an assessment of education needs on behalf of the HSE when an Assessment of Need is in process.
 Find out more about the Assessment of Need for children or young people with a disability.

 Irish Sign Language (ISL) scheme